FAU-PHYSIK-EP/pyelabdata/README.md

 Create a new extra field with the name `fieldname` of type `fieldtype` (possible values: text, number, date, time, datetime; the default type is `text`) containing the value of `value`.
+If the field already exists, only the value will be updated (all other parameters are ignored in this case).
 You can define a list of possible units in the parameter `units` and specify the default unit in `unit`.
 The extra field may be assigned to an extra field group with name